Associate Professor of English and Associate Department Head with a Courtesy Appointment in History

-Christopher Warren's research spans digital humanities, law and literature, political theory, early modern literature, print culture, and the history of political thought.
+Active in humanities advocacy through the National Humanities Alliance, Christopher Warren is inspired by real-world humanities problems, such as funding for humanities research and access to books and archives.
+His research spans digital humanities, law and literature, political theory, early modern literature, print culture, and the history of political thought.

 Warren is the author of Literature and the Law of Nations, 1580-1680 (Oxford University Press, 2015), which was awarded the 2016 Roland H. Bainton Prize for Literature.
 He is a member of the MLA's executive committee for 17th-Century English, and his articles have appeared in journals including Humanity, Law, Culture, and the Humanities, The European Journal of International Law, English Literary Renaissance, and Digital Humanities Quarterly.
-He is co-founder of the digital humanities project Six Degrees of Francis Bacon, and his current projects include work on anachronism and presentism in the history of international law, a “distant reading” of the Oxford Dictionary of National Biography, and developing computer-assisted methods for identifying anonymous early modern printers.
-A founding member of CMU's Center for Print, Networks and Performance (CPNP), Warren also directs CMU's minor in Humanties Analytics (HumAn) and is co-convenor of the Digital Humanities Faculty Research Group.
+He is co-founder of the digital humanities project Six Degrees of Francis Bacon, and a founding member of CMU's Center for Print, Networks, and Performance (CPNP).
+Warren also directs CMU's minor in Humanities Analytics (HumAn) and is co-convenor of the Digital Humanities Faculty Research Group.

 His previous posts have included teaching positions and research fellowships at Oxford University, University College London's Centre for Editing Lives and Letters, NUI-Galway's Moore Institute, and the University of Chicago.

-Warren welcomes inquires about CMU's distinctive HumAn program and applications from potential graudate students interested in early modern studies, digital humanities, print culture, literature and political thought, and law and literature.
+Warren welcomes inquires about CMU's distinctive HumAn program and applications from potential graduate students interested in early modern studies, digital humanities, print culture, literature and political thought, and law and literature.